jhcepas/stv/readme.rst

 The tree and drawing modules only need `Python 3`_.
 To use the server, you need in addition the following python modules:

-* flask, flask-cors, flask-httpauth, flask-restful
+* flask, flask-cors, flask-httpauth, flask-restful, flask-compress
 * sqlalchemy

 .. _`Python 3`: https://www.python.org/downloads/